WEST FRASER TIMBER CO. LTD. CORPORATE DISCLOSURE POLICY

 References to the “Company” and “West Fraser” include West Fraser Timber Co.
 Ltd. and all of its wholly owned subsidiaries.
 Other companies affiliated with West Fraser will be encouraged to adopt similar policies.

 West Fraser’s policy governing Trading in Securities and Blackout Periods continues to apply, and is reaffirmed and incorporated by reference into this policy.

 All disclosure of corporate information and all communications with analysts will be made only by individuals who have been authorized for this purpose.
-The Chairman, the Chief Executive Officer (CEO), the President and Chief Operating Officer (President & COO) and the Vice‑President, Finance and Chief Financial Officer (VP CFO) are currently authorized as West Fraser’s primary corporate spokespersons.
+The Chairman, the President and Chief Executive Officer (President & CEO) and the Vice‑President, Finance and Chief Financial Officer (VP CFO) are currently authorized as West Fraser’s primary corporate spokespersons.
 From time to time, they may authorize other persons to communicate with the media or the investor community.
 Anyone who is not authorized must not respond under any circumstances to inquiries from the investment community, the media or others.
 All such inquiries shall be referred to one of the persons authorized to make disclosure on the Company’s behalf.